-On a smoothtop cooktop, the canner bottom should not extend more than one-inch beyond the cooking area.
+On a smoothtop cooktop, the canner bottom should not extend more than one-inch beyond the cooking area and must have a flat bottom.

 When canning, use the HIGH setting just until the water comes to a boil or pressure is reached in the canner, then reduce to the lowest heat setting that maintains the boil or pressure.
-If the heat setting is not turned down, damage to the cooktop may occur.
+If the heat setting is not turned down. damage to the cooktop may occur.

-A special canning element (model CE1) is available from your dealer for coil element cooktops.
+A special canning element (model CE1) is available from vour dealer for coil element cooktops.
 It elevates the canner above the cooktop to reduce trapped heat.
 This prevents damage to the porcelain surface and drip bowls.

-ANNER ELEMENT (MODEL CE1)
+(MODEL CE1)